fmGraphIt

 • Select menu item Layout> Hierarchal or press H

-• Check the layout settings:
+• Check the settings, particularly the General and Edges settings:

-• General
+• General > Orientation:

-• Edges
+• Edges > Routing Style:

 • Organic - to discover the complex bits